MTtankkeo/typescript-preact-webpack/README.md

 8. SVG loader `Used by preact-svg-loader`

 # Build by NPM
-To a smooth and fast development environment, ensure that any changes on the client side are automatically detected and built without the need to repeatedly run 'npm run build'.
+To a smooth and fast development environment, ensure that any changes on the client side are automatically detected and built without the need to repeatedly run `npm run build`.

 > Starting from the root directory, enter the following command in the terminal in `./`.